b-devnani/Proposals/replit.md

 - August 01, 2025.
 Changed all instances of "Upgrades" to "Selections" throughout the web application and PDF/Excel exports for consistent terminology
 - August 01, 2025.
 Updated PDF proposal header: moved title to right of logo, renamed to "Exhibit C - New Home Pricing Proposal", reduced font size to 14pt with minimal spacing above
 - August 01, 2025.
 Implemented consistent narrow margins (15pt) throughout entire PDF document for professional formatting
+- August 01, 2025.
+Added professional PDF footer with customer initials field (bottom left) and page numbering (bottom center) on all pages

 ## User Preferences